-Want to take a peek into my incredible, newly organized home office, complete with a DIY computer desk that I didn’t have to drill or nail or screw together???
+Want to take a peek into my incredible, newly organized home office, complete with a DIY computer desk that I didn’t have to drill or nail or screw together?
 I know what you are thinking… how can you DIY anything without a drill or screwdriver.
-Well, I figured out a way to create an extra long (like I am talking seats 3 people) office desk that took me all of 10 minutes to set up.
-If you take into account all the unwrapping of the tops and the bottoms, then it was closer to 20 minutes to fully install.
+Well, I figured out a way to create an extra-long (like I am talking seats 3 people) office desk that took me all of 10 minutes to set up.
+Okay, if you take into account all the unwrapping of the tops and the bottoms, it took closer to 20.

 DIY Computer Desk Design Plans

-To create the extra long desk, start by getting 3 white Melamine desk tops along with 4 Bisley three-drawer locking file cabinets in Oxford Blue.
-The file cabinets will act at the base of the desk, with the desk top sitting on top of each filing cabinet.
+First, to create the extra-long desk, get 3 white Melamine desktops along with 4 Bisley three-drawer locking file cabinets in Oxford Blue.
+The file cabinets will act at the base of the desk, with the desktop sitting on top of each filing cabinet.

 Shop The Desk